Underworld Unleashed: Plot

-Neron dupes five of the Rogues who typically battle the Flash: Captain Boomerang I, Captain Cold, Heat Wave I, the Mirror Master III, and the Weather Wizard.
+Neron dupes five of the Rogues who typically battle the Flash: Captain Boomerang, Captain Cold, Heat Wave, the Mirror Master, and the Weather Wizard.
 He promises them a chance to go down in history as five of the greatest villains if they each engage in a specific destructive act.
 He does not tell them that it will cost them their lives and unleash him onto the Earth.
-Lex Luthor, the Joker, Circe I, Doctor Polaris I and Abra Kadabra become his Inner Council.
+Lex Luthor, the Joker, Circe, Doctor Polaris, and Abra Kadabra become his Inner Council.

 Neron sends magical candles to many supervillains.
 When they are all lit, they transport the villains to Neron's underworld realm.
 Many villains accept his offer, but some do not.
 The newly empowered villains are sent back to Earth to wreak havoc while Neron turns his attention to the superheroes.
-Along the way, the Trickster I comes to Neron, but does not make a deal with him.
+Along the way, the Trickster comes to Neron, but does not make a deal with him.
 Instead, he helps Neron betray his Inner Council.

 When the heroes come to Neron's realm looking to defeat him, they are corrupted by the influences of that realm.
 Trickster works out how Neron can be stopped, and instructs Captain Marvel to beat Neron at his own game by offering the demon his soul for purely selfless reasons.
 Unable to even touch the offer, Neron's work is reversed: breaking that one deal also broke all his others.